-With regard to the stake in the Bank of Italy, the prudential approach adopted in compliance with consolidated practice involves the weighting among RWA as equity exposure, in addition to full recognition in CET1 capital of the capital gain resulting from cancellation of the old stake and subsequent recognition of the new stake.
+With regard to the stake in the Bank of Italy, the prudential approach adopted involves the weighting among RWA as equity exposure, in addition to full recognition in CET1 capital of the capital gain resulting from cancellation of the old stake and subsequent recognition of the new stake, following the amendments to the articles of association by the Bank of Italy at the end of 2013.

-As at 30 June 2014, total own funds came to 47,275 million euro, against risk-weighted assets of 276,238 million euro, resulting primarily from credit and counterparty risk and, to a lesser extent, operational and market risk.
+As at 30 September 2014, total own funds came to 47,639 million euro, against risk-weighted assets of 275,093 million euro, resulting primarily from credit and counterparty risk and, to a lesser extent, operational and market risk.

-The total capital ratio stood at 17.1%, while the ratio of the Group's tier 1 capital to its total risk-weighted assets (its tier 1 ratio) was 13.7%.
+The total capital ratio stood at 17.3%, while the ratio of the Group's tier 1 capital to its total risk-weighted assets (its tier 1 ratio) was 13.7%.
 The ratio of common equity tier 1 capital (CET1) to risk-weighted assets (the common equity ratio) was 13.2%.

 In addition, on the basis of Article 467 (2) of the CRR, adopted by the Bank of Italy in Circular 285, the Intesa Sanpaolo Group has opted to exclude unrealised gains or losses on exposures to central administrations classified among financial assets available for sale (AFS) from its own funds.
-The effect on common equity tier 1 capital as at 30 June 2014 was seven basis point negative.
+The effect on common equity tier 1 capital as at 30 September 2014 was five basis point negative.